The map highlights some of the endless supply of things to do in this magnificent playground called Southern Illinois.

 You can also hire horses from the Giant City Stables and explore the park on horseback.
 Rock bluffs abound, and there is Fern Rock Nature Preserve that is only accessible by the Trillium Trail.
 Trail-only exploration helps to protect this fragile eco-system and is home to a myriad of wildflowers.
 Much of the park is open to deer hunters including the piece of the park that is right across the road.

 The Famous Makanda Boardwalk

-The Makanda Inn & Cottages is located a half mile South of what is known as the Makanda Boardwalk.
-It was founded as an old railroad town that dwindled over the years after a series of floods.The town was re-settled by a group of hippies back in the late 60’s and early 70’s who found the beauty of the place and never wanted to leave.
+The Makanda Inn & Cottages located a half mile South of what is known as the Makanda Boardwalk.
+Makanda, formerly a thriving produce junction that dwindled over the years after a series of floods.The town was resettled by a group of hippies back in the late 60’s, and early 70’s who found the beauty of the place and never wanted to leave.
 Since then it has grown into a unique cluster of shops and eateries that thrives today.
 It is a great shopping destination that is a must see while in the area.

 The Shawnee National Forest